airbnb/epoxy/README.md

 The basic usage of [Epoxy Models](#epoxy-models) describes how views are bound to a model.
 This works well if you use custom views, but for simpler views it can be more convenient to use the traditional view holder pattern.

-To use a view holder, create a view holder class that extends `EpoxyHolder`.
+To get started, first create a view holder class that extends `EpoxyHolder`.

 Then, have your model extend `EpoxyModelWithHolder` instead of the normal `EpoxyModel`.
 Your model class should be typed with your view holder type instead of the view type.

-Your model must implement `createNewHolder()` to create a new view holder when needed.
-The layout resource provided by your model's `getDefaultLayout()` method will be inflated and passed to your view holder when it is create.
+Your model must implement `createNewHolder()` to create a new view holder.
+This will be called by the adapter when a new view holder is needed.
+The layout resource provided by your model's `getDefaultLayout()` method will be inflated and passed to your view holder when it is created.

 Here is an example from the [sample app](/epoxy-sample):